 Solution

-Use the warmup during read policy of the OSS accelerator.
+Use the warmup during read policy of the OSS accelerator feature.
 This policy is suitable for offline query scenarios in which a large amount of data is stored, the data query range is uncertain, and the data cannot be accurately warmed up.
 For example, the data queried by Analyst A is cached in an acceleration cluster.
 If the data queried by Analyst B contains the data queried by Analyst A, data analysis is accelerated.

 Multi-level acceleration